 - a.
 A student's thesis shall be examined by three qualified examiners who are appointed by the Board of Graduate Studies on the recommendation of the Academic Dean after having consulted the Head of Department and the supervisor. - b.
 A supervisor or an ex-supervisor cannot be appointed as an examiner. - c.
 The Board of Graduate Studies appoints and authorises an independent Convener: - to convene the Board of Examiners; - to chair the Oral Defence; and - to announce the results of the oral defence and/or any further action to be taken. - d.
 The Convener and the Examiners constitute the Board of Examiners. - e.
 The Convener is not an examiner of the thesis but a person who coordinates the Examiners' reports and submits a written report on the recommendation of the examiners. - f.
-The identities of the examiners are not divulged to one another until after their reports have been submitted.
-Nor are their identities released to the candidate until after the examination results are announced by the Convener.
+The identities of the examiners are not divulged to one another, nor to the candidate, until after their reports have been submitted.